digitalgust/tinyj2c/README.md

 # java2c

-Convert java source to c source , then compile to standalone binary.
+Convert java jar to c source code, then compile to standalone binary.
 Source contains a minimal vm and gc support.

 # Requirement